Legal Documents for Selling Land in New Mexico | Complete Checklist

 Do I need a survey to sell land?

-Not every sale requires a survey, but an updated land survey can help resolve property line questions and give the buyer more confidence about what is being conveyed.
+Not every sale requires a survey, but an updated survey can help resolve property line questions and give the buyer more confidence about what is being conveyed.

-Can I sell land without an attorney?
+Can I sell a parcel without an attorney?

 Why do buyers ask for tax records and maps?